citkane/bisq-engine/README.md

 API at http://localhost:3000/swagger

+If the GUI's are not showing that they are synchronised with REGTEST, go to your bitcoin core and `generate 1`.

 ## Where it's at?

 The plumbing is all done.
 The API can get some basic information and create offers.
 More to come soon.